 - Ruby on Rails makes both businesses and engineers happy.
 It was built with the philosophy “to make developers’ lives easier” in mind, which simplifies delivering new features and meeting product owners’ expectations.

 It is undeniable that Ruby on Rails has some drawbacks.
 One of them is the high price for each mistake.
 Errors originating from the planning stage or the first development phase are difficult to correct in the future.
 As a result, this turns into broken interactions between separate parts of the app.
-To avoid mistakes, you need to find an experienced team that is able to deliver the product with the required customization and functionality, devoting attention to previous research.
+To avoid mistakes, you need to find an experienced team that can provide expert application modernization services.

 So, are you ready to modernize you legacy RoR application?